 - International trade and customs organization policies and compliance

-- Cost-effective global trade solutions
+- Cost-effective global trade solutions for future trade

 - Help avoiding fines and penalties

 - Substantial transformation matters

 - International trade program and import from China

 - Consulting and help monitoring export control statutes

 For cost-effective solutions, call for a free initial consultation at 1-866-601-5518.

 Domestic Global Imports and Global Trade Import Export Reach

 At Watson & Associates, LLC, our import export business consultants and global trade lawyers and global imports consultants provide cost effective legal solutions specific to domestic and international import export clients for future trade.
 Our lawyers and law firm consultants help clients with: